RandomString123/ropm/README.md

 To re-create the dataset these steps should be taken:

 1. Download and extract the text files from here: https://archive.org/details/opm-federal-employment-data
-2. Extract the R source files from the accompanying zip file
+2. Clone the GitHub repository to obtain the R Source Files
 3. Edit OPMEntryPoint.R, the file contains constants used in parsing that need to be set:
     1.	sctfile – should be the full path and filename to SCTFILE.TXT in the dataset
     2.	fileroot – should be the path to the root of the 1973 to 2014 dataset